Medically reviewed by Drugs.com. Last updated on June 22, 2020.

 Hypersensitivity to botulinum toxin or any component of the formulation; infection at the injection site(s)

-Cervical dystonia: IM: Initial: 2500-5000 units divided among the affected muscles in patients previously treated with botulinum toxin; initial dose in previously untreated patients should be lower.
+Cervical dystonia: IM: Initial: 2,500 to 5,000 units divided among the affected muscles in patients previously treated with botulinum toxin; initial dose in previously untreated patients should be lower.
 Subsequent dosing should be optimized according to patient's response.

 Refer to adult dosing.